Non-stationary Spatial Modeling Using Fractional SPDEs: Simulation study

 To assess the effect of estimating the smoothness parameter, we no longer fix $\nu = 0.5$.
 Instead, we estimate $\nu$ using the AD approach and compare the fractional models F-S and F-NS to their non-fractional counterparts NF-S and NF-NS.
 For the non-stationary models F-NS and NF-NS, we use $8$ basis functions and set $C_{\mathrm{NS}} = 10$, which was found to provide the best performance when at least $500$ observations are available.

 Fitting to observations from the stationary data-generating model, Figure \ref{fig:viz_frac_stat_rmse_crps} shows predictive RMSE and CRPS as functions of the number of observations.
-For $125$ observations, the stationary models outperform the non-stationary ones, while performance is comparable for $500$ and $1000$ observations.
-Fractional models perform slightly better than non-fractional models across all sample sizes, but the differences are small.
-Table \ref{tab:ParamEstimsFracStaParamEstimsFracStat} in Appendix \ref{seq:Additional data from case studies} shows parameter estimates based on $500$ observations.
+The four model performs very similarly across all observation sizes.
+Except for slightly higher CRPS scores for $125$ observations, the non-stationary models does not overfit to the stationary data.
+Estimating the smoothness does only give a small improvement in predictive performance.
+Table S.1 in the Supplementary Material shows parameter estimates based on $500$ observations.
 Both F-S and F-NS estimate the smoothness parameter with relatively small bias.
 This suggests that even when smoothness is estimated accurately, the resulting gains in predictive performance are limited in this setting.

-We next fit the candidate models to data generated from the non-stationary process.
-Parameter estimates from Table \ref{tab:ParamEstimsFracNonStat} in Appendix \ref{seq:Additional data from case studies} show that the fractional models again estimate the smoothness parameter with low bias.
+Next, we fit the candidate models to data generated from the non-stationary process.
+The parameter estimates from Table S.2 of the Supplementary Material show that the fractional models again estimate the smoothness parameter with relatively low bias.
+However, the F-NS estimates the smoothness to be slightly higher than the true value.
 Predictive RMSE and CRPS are shown in Figure \ref{fig:viz_frac_non_stat_rmse_crps}.
 As in the stationary case, differences between fractional and non-fractional models are modest.
-In contrast, the non-stationary models consistently outperform the stationary models when at least $500$ observations are available, highlighting the importance of modeling non-stationarity when sufficient data is present.
+In contrast, the non-stationary models consistently outperform the stationary models when at least $500$ observations are available, highlighting the importance of modeling non-stationarity when sufficient data are present.